 As long as you possess a valid title or registration certificate from another state, you are exempt from this tax.
-If, however, your vehicle was purchased within the last 12 months, you must show proof that you already did pay the sales and use tax in your former state.
+If, however, your vehicle was purchased within the last 12 months, you must show proof to the Department of Motor Vehicles that you already did pay the sales and use tax in your former state.

 If I'm shipping a car from Europe into Virginia, can I use the car to transport other personal possessions?